stardot/beebem-windows/README.txt

   Sound Chip     - Switches the sound chip on or off.
 Useful when you want
                    to hear the cassette sounds.

-  Sound Effects  - Switches on the sound of the cassette motor and the
+  Sound Effects  - Options for switching on emulation of cassette motor, tape
-                   sound of tape software loading.
+                   software loading and disc drive noise.

   44.1 kHz       - Sets the sound sample rate.
 The higher it is the better 22.05 kHz        the sound quality but the slower BeebEm runs.